 That also means a strict policy of leaving flyers outside.
 Scan them for deals, take a photo if necessary, then walk them straight over to the blue bin.
 (Or use an app like Flipp, which allows you to access deals digitally.)

 It doesn’t have to be all business: “The KonMari method says if you’re opening a drawer every day, it should make you smile,” says Effy Terry, a GTA-based professional organizer at Organize That.
 So after corralling your hub drawer’s contents into containers and inserts, consider throwing in one element of whimsy, like a beloved trinket.
 When you're getting organized, don't feel as if you need to buy all new things to declutter that small area.
 That long olive dish your aunt gave you?
 It's a great spot to store your glasses.

 Get stuff off the countertop by moving it under the sink.
 If you have several family members using the same bathroom, designate each person a basket and make them responsible for keeping it organized.
 And instead of placing items on a single, horizontal plane, use stacked under-sink organizers to maximize your vertical space.
 If your vanity can accommodate it, pullout drawers are handy.
 The key is to keep items you need daily (like your hair dryer) at the front of the cupboard.

-The key to maintaining order is accessibility: You want to be able to see what you’re looking for and grab it without having to take everything out of the cupboard.
+Kitchen organization can go a long way in making your space feel organized and decluttering your home.
+The key to maintaining order is accessibility: You want to be able to see what you’re looking for in your kitchen cabinets and grab it without having to take everything out of the cupboard.
 (You don’t want to be knee-deep in cookbooks before you can find the basmati rice.)
 Assess your space and decide what you really need in your kitchen on a daily basis.
 If you have storage elsewhere, keep items you buy in bulk there.